alan-moss/Spaceflight/File Ingest.md

 # File Ingest Verify

 This script compares all file names of two folders/directories against one another and returns the intersection of the two directories.
 The intended use case for this script it to compare **FC**, **NX**, and **Ground** directories in order to save storage space onboard the spacecraft.
+> Input: the names of two txt files
+> Output: txt file containing the intersection of the txt files

 ## Requirements
 ### Python